 While the Rapala cordless fillet knife heats up faster and is louder, the handle feels more comfortable and lighter.
 The vibrations are barely noticeable in both knives.

-	Consider the Bubba cordless knife ($239.99) a better choice for commercial use and the Rapala ($179.46) an awesome knife for casual anglers.
+Consider the Bubba pro series cordless knife ($239.99) a better choice for commercial use and the Rapala ($179.46) an awesome knife for casual anglers.

 Rapala R12 HD Cordless Electric Knife vs American Angler Pro

 The American Angler Pro is available at around $140, whereas the Rapala R12 heavy duty lithium fillet knife combo is approximately $179.
 However, paying the extra $30 for the Rapala is worth it.

 There’s no doubt that the American Angler Pro is a powerful fillet knife, but it doesn’t last long.
 If you’re an everyday angler, it will likely last for about two seasons before burning out.
 The Rapala R12 HD comes with coated blades and a motor with proper ventilation to handle high torque.
 As a result, the Rapala R12 HD lasts longer than the American Angler Pro.

 Rapala R12 HD Cordless Electric Knife vs. Bass Pro Shops XPS

 I would advise buying the Bass Pro Shops XPS if you want to save money.
 This fillet knife is $99.99 and comes with three stainless steel blades, whereas the Rapala only has two.
 It offers decent torque and doesn’t overheat.
 On the other hand, the Rapala provides more consistent speed and is more durable overall.
 Therefore, the Bass Pro Shops XPS is more of an entry-level device, and the Rapala R12 HD appeals to anglers of all skills.

 No, the R12B batteries are not waterproof.
 Do not expose it to moisture and keep it in a dry location.